 B’More Intersession Program

-Theme: What is Democracy?
+Theme: What is repair?

 - Recognize actions they can take to be active citizens and critical thinkers in the JHU and Baltimore communities.

 - Identify resources available to support their community and civic engagement at JHU and in Baltimore.

 - Connect with other JHU students, staff and faculty, and Baltimore community partners.